Welding 13 min read

 From Gas to Plasma

 We are familiar with the three common states of matter: solid, liquid, and gas.
 The transition between these states is governed by energy.
 Add heat to a solid (ice), and it becomes a liquid (water).
 Add more heat, and it becomes a gas (steam).
 But what happens if you continue to add a tremendous amount of energy to a gas?
 The gas atoms become superheated and energized to the point where the negatively charged electrons are stripped away from the atomic nuclei.
 This process, called ionization, creates a chaotic mix of positively charged ions and free electrons.
-This ionized, electrically conductive gas is plasma—the fourth state of matter.
-It is the same state of matter that constitutes the sun and stars, and in a plasma cutter, it is generated by passing a gas, such as compressed air, through a powerful electric arc.
+This ionized, electrically conductive gas is plasma-the fourth state of matter.
+It is the same state of matter that constitutes the sun and other stellar bodies, and in a plasma cutter, it is generated by passing a gas, such as compressed air, through a powerful electric arc.

 The Plasma Jet